ElderNuel/Web-Development-Week-8/multipage_website/README.md

-# MySite — Multipage Responsive Website
+# Strait2Biz — Multipage Responsive Website

 ## Overview
-This project is a responsive multipage website built with HTML5, CSS3 and vanilla JavaScript.
+This project is a responsive multipage website built with HTML5, CSS3 and JavaScript.
 It demonstrates semantic markup, responsive design, basic accessibility, and client-side interactivity.

 ## Pages
 - `index.html` — Home page with hero slider and services